CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 7 - Pointers/Pointers.md

 ## How Do Pointers work

 A **pointer** is a small piece of memory that stores a **memory address** for some larger piece of data.
 A memory address works much like a physical address - just as "1 Hawk Dr" is a short way to refer to where SUNY New Paltz is, 0x02345 is a short way to refer to a specific location on a disk in your computer.
 Just as a physical address lets you send data to a location (ex: write a physical letter), you can send data to a particular location in computer memory (write a byte or bytes).
-You can also look up the location - just as a Street View application will let you see what's at a physical address, and you can ask your computer to tell you what's written at a particular memory address.
+You can also look up the location - similar to how a Street View application will let you see what's at a physical address, you can ask your computer to tell you what's written at a particular memory address.

 When you create an object-type variable, what actually happens is the computer sets up a small space to store an address, and associates the name you give to the variable with the address; this is called a **pointer**.
 This is similar to saving a favorite location with some name on a map ('Home', 'Work', 'School', etc).
 Just as you might have multiple people store the same location in their favorites, all with different names (a student might store 1 Hawk Dr as 'School', while a professor might store it as 'Work'), you can have multiple pointers, all with different names, that refer to the same address in memory.

 So how do you set up the **actual memory**?
 That's the `new` keyword!
 Anytime you see `new`, it's reserving enough space for all of an object's data in memory, and returning the **address** where that space is located.
 If we want to analyze the line

-`Robot binky = new Robot()`
+`Robot binky = new Robot();`

 The computer will do the following when it runs this code, in this order: